pearcej/cppds/_sources/BasicDS/ConvertingDecimalNumberstoBinaryNumbers.rst

    Figure 5: Decimal-to-Binary Conversion

-The C++ and Python code in :ref:`ActiveCode 1 <lst_binconverter>` implements the Divide by 2 algorithm.
+The code in :ref:`ActiveCode 1 <lst_binconverter>`
+implements the Divide by 2
+algorithm.
 The function ``divideBy2`` takes an argument that is a decimal number and repeatedly divides it by 2.
-Line 7 uses the built-in modulo operator, %, to extract the remainder and line 8 then pushes it on the stack.
-After the division process reaches 0, a binary string is constructed in lines 11-13.
-Line 11 creates an empty string.
+Line 11 uses the built-in modulo operator, %, to extract the remainder and line 12 then pushes it on the stack.
+After the division process reaches 0, a binary string is constructed in lines 16-19.
+Line 16 creates an empty string.
 The binary digits are popped from the stack one at a time and appended to the right-hand end of the string.
 The binary string is then returned.